moolleer/castle-guide/README.md

 - The icons for the social media links and logo have been taken from [FontAwesome](https://fontawesome.com/)

 ### Future Features
+- Additional pages
-- Make the images clickable and open up a new page for each castle with more information and history.
+   - On the castle page, each castle should be clickable and lead to a new page with more content, pictures and history to provide the user with more information about the castle.
-- Improve the design for different screen sizes, so the alignment is more an even flow of the content.
-It works on the most dimensions, but theres more room for improvement.
+   - A page with a bigger Google map with the castles locations marked out to show their location in relation to each other.
+If users are planning on making a trip to visit several castles, this could give them a godd suggestion on how to plan their trip.

 ## Testing
 ### Manual testing